 Clickjacking, sometimes referred to as a “UI redress attack,” occurs when an attacker embeds a legitimate webpage in an invisible or misleading iframe.
 The attacker then overlays malicious elements, such as buttons or links, on top of the intended content.
 As users interact with what they perceive as visible content, they inadvertently perform actions on the hidden iframe, like clicking buttons or submitting forms.

 For instance, an attacker might cover a “Like” button on a social media site, leading users to unknowingly like a page they did not intend to.
-More severely, attackers can exploit clickjacking to steal sensitive information or carry out unauthorized transactions.
+More severely, attackers can exploit this tactic to steal sensitive information or carry out unauthorized transactions.

-Why Clickjacking is a Threat to Web Security
+Why This is a Threat to Web Security

-Clickjacking presents multiple risks to web security, highlighting the need for robust clickjacking protection:
+This form of attack presents multiple risks, highlighting the need for robust defenses:

-- Unauthorized Actions: Users may unintentionally perform actions such as transferring funds or altering account settings without their consent.
+1. Unauthorized Actions: Users may unintentionally perform actions like transferring funds or altering account settings without their consent.

-- Loss of Trust: Users who fall victim to clickjacking attacks may lose trust in the affected website or platform.
+3. Loss of Trust: Users who fall victim to attacks may lose trust in the affected website or platform.

-To defend against clickjacking, web developers should adopt several security measures.
+To defend against this issue, web developers should adopt several security measures.
 The most effective methods focus on using HTTP headers to regulate how and where a webpage can be embedded.

 1. X-Frame-Options Header

-HTTP header is a straightforward and effective method for ensuring clickjacking protection.
-It instructs the browser on whether a webpage can be displayed within an iframe.
-The header can have three potential values:
+The X-Frame-Options HTTP header is a straightforward method for ensuring protection.
+It instructs the browser on whether a webpage can be displayed within an iframe and can have three potential values:

 X-Frame-Options: SAMEORIGIN